Are Ceramic Dental Implants Better than Titanium?

 Bone to Implant Contact: Very high bone contact to the implant, above 75 percent.

-Considerations Prior to an Implant
+Considerations Prior to a Ceramic Implant

 When patients exhibit overall healthfulness and are generally of a robust constitution, they tend to tolerate implants very well, but before considering something as serious as an implant procedure, a full health assessment is in order.
 In conjunction with assessing the patient’s physical state and ability to heal from surgery, most holistic dental practices are also concerned about the acupuncture meridian upon which the implant is placed.
 Every tooth in the mouth is located on an acupuncture meridian, and therefore can potentially affect specific organs, muscles, vertebrae and tissues.
 Zirconia implants are preferable over metal implants for their biocompatibility factors but also very importantly they do not interfere with energy flow along one’s acupuncture meridians.
 Electrical skin resistance tests are used to assess an individual’s energy system by measuring the energy meridian flows at specific accupoints on the body.
 These tests have shown that zirconia implants unlike metal implants do not interfere with the energy meridian system.